-Also known as yellowtail collar, Grilled Hamachi Kama is a fish you will find on menus throughout Japan.
-All you need are four ingredients to make this traditional rustic dish.
+Also known as Grilled Yellowtail Collar, Hamachi Kama is a flavorful broiled fish that you will find on menus throughout Japan.
+You just need four ingredients and 15 minutes to make this traditional rustic dish.

-This is a fish I always have on hand (fresh or frozen) because it takes no time to prepare (20 minutes), and I can make miso soup or quick side dishes at the same time.
-I promise the flavor of this fish, and the easy cooking method, will make it a favorite in your home, too!
+I always have hamachi on hand (fresh or frozen) because it takes no time to prepare (20 minutes), and I can make miso soup or quick side dishes at the same time.
+The flavor of this Hamachi Kama (Grilled Yellowtail Collar) and its easy cooking method will make it a favorite in your home, too!

 What is Hamachi Kama?